 1 – 8 5/8″ by 12″ piece

-As you can see, for the front, zippered portion of the pillow you simply cut the back pillow measurement how you want to (6 and 6, 8 and 4, 7 and 5) and then add 5/8″ to each shorter measurement.
+As you can see, for the front, zippered portion of the pillow you simply cut the pillow in half in any ratio you desire (6 and 6, 8 and 4, 7 and 5) and then add 5/8″ to the cut side (or the shorter measurement).
+For example, if you want to divide your 12″pillow piece into 8 and 4 inches, cut your pieces to 8 5/8″ x 12″and 4 5/8″ x 12″.

 You can make both pieces the same color or pattern, of course.
 I just feel like it naturally lends itself to be a functional design element.
 If you are going to have to sew it like that anyway, why not make it interesting right?
 Color block it or pattern block it, like I did.
 Whatever you want.
 Just make sure that the two pieces of fabric are of similar weight and quality.
 You don’t want the two fabrics to compete with each other and affect the fit of the pillow case.